XenoAmess/EXsimple/README.md

           it will show start and show you what you wanna know.
   advanced:
-          open the score code to change whatever you want.
+          open the score code to change whatever you want. also,notice that if you use pypy3 instead of python3,it might run far faster.